anuragsingh1987/staging/bash.md

 These are just some of the basic features of Bash.
 As you become more familiar with Bash, you will learn more advanced features and techniques.

-# Bash and Shell Scripting - let's the the basics right
+# Bash and Shell Scripting - let's get the basics right

 Bash is a specific type of shell, and shell scripting refers to the practice of writing scripts that run on a shell.
 So in a sense, **Bash is a subset of shell scripting.**